jax-ml/jax/docs/301/cookbook.md

 ```

 Without the `stop_gradient`, the gradient would include a second term
-flowing through `target` — a different (and here, unwanted) algorithm.
+flowing through `target`, a different (and here, unwanted) algorithm.

 Another classic is the *straight-through estimator*: apply a
 non-differentiable (or zero-derivative) function in the forward pass, but